neonbjb/DL-Art-School/recipes/byol/README.md

 `python train.py -opt train_div2k_byol.yml`

 BYOL is data hungry, as most unsupervised training methods are.
-You'll definitely want to provide your own dataset - DIV2K is here as an example only.
+If you're providing your own dataset, make sure it is the hundreds of K-images or more!

 ## Using your own model